 Like the exterior, the Quattroporte's cabin is attractively styled and is available in a range of flamboyant trims and shades of leather.
 The quality is a mixed bag, though, with premium leather and genuine wood trim undone by areas of hard plastic that are simply out of place in a car of this price.
 Some switchgear has clearly been poached from the Fiat/Chrysler parts bin.
 There will be few complaints about space, however, as both front and rear passengers will appreciate the amount of legroom on offer.
 There's also a user-friendly infotainment system, heated front seats with power adjustment, while additional driver aids like the Active Driving Assist suite and adaptive cruise control are thankfully included in the base price too.
 Some of the options include soft-close doors and a power rear sunblind - both part of packages.

 Its long body has been put to good use here, with the Quattroporte's interior providing spacious room for five.
 The headroom and legroom are excellent for all but the middle rear-seat passenger, who will have to contend with a rather large hump on the floor.
+That said, newer rivals now offer even more space inside and, with even the mid-size BMW 5 Series now around 200 inches long, the Quattroporte doesn't seem as big inside as it once was in this class.
 The driver's seat has plenty of adjustment in it to help find a suitable driving position.
 However, the high-set dashboard does create a feeling of needing to peer over it, especially for shorter drivers, and, as a result, the steering wheel doesn't drop down low enough for everyone's taste.
 There are no issues with visibility, and the front view is made clearer thanks to slim A-pillars.
 Likewise, ingress and egress are simple.
-Two individual rear seats can be ordered via the Executive Package and includes the model-specific leather upgrade, four-zone climate control, and a rear sunblind - but reduces seating capacity to four.

 |Maserati Quattroporte Trims||GT||Modena||Modena Q4|

-Pop open the trunk lid and you'll find 18.7 cubic feet of cargo space back there.
-This is one of the more spacious trunks you'll find in a regular sedan and is right up there with the BMW 7 Series.
+Pop open the hands-free power-operated trunk lid and you'll find 18.7 cubic feet of cargo space back there.
+This is one of the more spacious trunks you'll find in a regular sedan.
 Two large suitcases will fit with room to spare, and you can increase overall cargo capacity by folding down the 60/40-split rear seats.

 Along with the regular glovebox (which is also electronically lockable), there are door pockets (although they're on the small side), a center storage compartment with twin cupholders, and more storage for the rear passengers within the fold-down central armrest for stashing smaller items.